microsoft/typescript-tslint-plugin/README.md

 To use the plugin:

-* Install TSLint 5+ in your workspace or globally.
+* Install TSLint 5+ in your workspace or globally (if you are using a local TSLint, see [workspace library execution](#workspace-library-execution))

 * Install the plugin with `npm install typescript-tslint-plugin`

 * Enable the plugin in your `tsconfig.json` file: